Curriculum Content

 Students leaving this pathway should be able to engage with the world around them with support, contribute to the local community through social and community enterprise activity, make choices and indicate preferences in relation to elements of their EHCP.
 This might be in areas such as living arrangements, personal care arrangements, friendship and leisure opportunities.
 Students may progress to further education, supported living, social enterprise groups or person centred packages.

-Students leaving this pathway should be able to engage with the world around them more independently, be more able to use coping strategies to cope with a sensory world and be able to carry out work related activity.
+Students leaving this pathway should be able to engage with the world around them more independently, be more able to use coping strategies to cope with a sensory world and be able to tolerate working alongside others.
 They should be able to contribute to the local community through social enterprise activity, make choices and indicate preferences in relation to elements of their EHCP such as living arrangements, support, friendship and leisure opportunities.
 Students may progress to further education, supported living and to social enterprise/work groups.

 Careers & work-related learning